iainm342/milestone-3/README.md

 The images and card, text content used were sourced from various sites:

+- [Shutterstock](https://shutterstock.com) - background image used on landing, login and registration pages.
+- [Amazon](https://amazon.co.uk) - images and URL's for bookshop page.
+- Various cookbooks for recipes which are searchable online - Baking Made Easy, River Cottage - Veg Every Day, Jamie Oliver - Veg, Jamie Oliver - The Naked Chef

 ### <ins>IMAGE EDITING</ins> ###

+- [Paint 3D](https://www.microsoft.com/en-gb/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab) - basic image cropping and editing

 ### <ins>CODING IDEAS</ins>

+- Knowledge, and inspiration, was taken from the Code Institute project - Task Manager - for the basic aspects of the site and then modified to finalise the project.
+- Code Snippet for adding and removing input fields was found [here](https://www.sanwebe.com/2013/03/addremove-input-fields-dynamically-with-jquery) and then modified.

 [Back to Contents](#contents)